Jorginho (footballer, born December 1991)

 Born in Brazil, Jorginho moved to Italy at the age of 15, and began his professional career with the Hellas Verona youth team, before being promoted to the senior team.
 During the 2010–11 season, he was sent on loan to Sambonifacese.
 In January 2014, he moved to Napoli, where he soon after won the Coppa Italia and the Supercoppa Italiana.
 He totalled 160 games for the club before signing for Chelsea in 2018, where he won the UEFA Europa League in his first season, followed by the UEFA Champions League during the 2020–21 season.
 After four and a half years at Chelsea, Jorginho joined Arsenal in 2023 for a fee of £12 million.

 At international level, he has represented Italy, making his senior debut in 2016, while his competitive debut came the following year.
 He was part of the Italy squad which won UEFA Euro 2020, and was named in the Team of the Tournament for his performances.
 In 2021, he was named UEFA Men's Player of the Year and is the only Italian player to ever win the award.
 He also placed third in voting for the Ballon d'Or.

 Early life

-Jorginho was born in Imbituba in the Brazilian state of Santa Catarina but moved to Italy at the age of 15.
+Jorge Luiz Frello Filho was born on 20 December 1991 in Imbituba in the Brazilian state of Santa Catarina but moved to Italy at the age of 15.
 He is of Italian descent through his paternal great-grandfather Giacomo Frello who is from Lusiana, Veneto, and thus earned Italian citizenship as a result.

 He has credited his mother with encouraging his love of football.
 After discovering that he was being financially exploited by his agent while playing for the Verona youth team, Jorginho almost quit the game and wanted to move back to Brazil, but credits an emotional phone call with his mother for inspiring him to persist and continue playing.

 His childhood idol was Romanian player Gheorghe Hagi, which led to his friends nicknaming him Haginho.
-He was also inspired by Ronaldo Nazario, Ronaldinho, Kaka, Andrea Pirlo and Xavi.
+He was also inspired by Ronaldo Nazario, Ronaldinho, Kaká, Andrea Pirlo and Xavi Hernández.